skoolkid/skoolkit/sphinx/source/skool-macros.rst

    means that ``sim[tstates]`` may not be accurate if the code being simulated runs in or accesses contended memory, or performs I/O operations.

+If the ``stop`` parameter is not given, no code is executed, but the simulator's registers and hardware state may be updated by providing other parameters.
+This technique can be used to initialise the simulator for use by the :ref:`AUDIO` or :ref:`TSTATES` macro.

 Before executing code, the ``#SIM`` macro copies the simulator state as it was left by the most recent invocation of either the :ref:`AUDIO` or the ``#SIM`` macro (if any).